clj/sparkleserver/README.markdown

   Is used to identify the app in the HTTP user agent string.
 The app name and version is sent by sparkle in the format `APPNAME/VERSION`.

+The following optional keys can be used:

+* `versionregex`
+  A regular expression (string, not a compiled regex) for matching the version out of the user agent string.
+By default a regular expression that will match `APPNAME/VERSION` is used, where APPNAME is set by the key `appname` and VERSION can contain letters, numbers, and the period.
+* `compare`
+  A Python function (defaults to cmp) to use for comparison when sorting the list of changelog entries.
+Comparison is done on the whole filename of each log entry.

 ### The feedfile

 The feed used in the cumulative mode is mostly like any other feed, except that